djcoolbeans/djcoolbeans/README.md

-## djcoolbeans
- Former Chef, turned nerd
+> Former Chef, turned nerd
 > future prompt engineer of the future